Keyboard shortcuts

 can be created.

-After the restoretest was successful, the backup type must be configured to tar in the installer to tar in the installer and specify the time of the regular backup.
+After the restoretest was successful, the backup type must be configured to tar in the installer and the time of the regular backup configured.